‘The Lobster’ Director Yorgos Lanthimos Talks Intentional Irony [LISTEN]

-Can you talk about the different societies having their own very strict rules?
+Can you talk about the different societies that have very strict rules?
 Neither place seems like an enjoyable place to live.

 That’s the thing, I think the irony is that there is not much contrast.
 What I was interested in is showing the irony of one character who escapes from one system believing that he can be free in a different system.
 Even the Loners themselves, they’re supposedly free because they’re going against the system but the irony of it is in order to create this other system they have to have their own rules as well.
 That ends up being very similarly oppressive.
 I like that irony.
 I think it poses questions about whether you are ever free to think or feel the way you want.